domin224/czechia_real_estate/README.md

 > **Note:**
 > Final versions of the data tables were not only processed in SQL, but also in Microsoft Excel and/or using Power Query during import into Excel or Power BI.
 For this reason, the structure of the final tables (see `csv_tables.zip`) may differ from the original raw tables.
+> This project presents average real estate prices and income data across the Czech Republic.
+Historical data comes from the ČÚZK database, which does not include 2024.
+Income data is from the ČSÚ.
+Data for 2025 was scraped from Sreality.cz on July 11 and reflects a snapshot, not a full-year average.
+The dashboard demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.

 ## Technologies Used